-Healthcare Standards and Enforcement: https://www.osha.gov/healthcare collate data during an outbreak.
-General databases and line list templates can be developed ahead of time and standardized tools used in previous outbreaks can be modified.
+Standardized databases and line lists should be used to collate data during an outbreak.
+General databases and line list templates can be developed ahead of time, or standardized tools or tools used in previous outbreaks can be modified.
 Data should be entered as soon as possible to allow for rapid interpretation and analysis.
 Identify software tools to be used to analyze outbreak data (e.g., Epi Info, SAS, or R) and have staff who are trained to use these tools.
 Ensure data are routinely backed up and kept in a secure environment.